The focus of your course can be drawn from many aspects of the specification and you can arrange this in discussion with centre staff. It may include:

 - Within the investigation sequence, skills workshops will enable your students to develop skills examined across the AS Level and apply their learning to fieldwork-based exam scenarios.

-- Two topic focus days (covering 2 to 3 topics) giving geographical and locational context at inspiring sites, local to the centre
+- 5 topic focus days offering the opportunity to cover up to 6 topics with a full geographical and locational context at inspiring sites, local to the centre

 - Each topic focus day is linked to examination requirements and contexts throughout to build students’ confidence